 What Are Roaches?

 Roaches are social insects that are well-known across the globe for their strong, sharp smell and ability to eat and hunt all forms of garbage.
 They belong to the Blattodea order with other insects, such as termites.
-Overall, roaches are dark in color, medium size insects with shiny and hard exoskeletons.
+Overall, roaches are dark in color, medium-sized insects with shiny and hard exoskeletons.

 Roaches begin their early stage of life as nymphs found in eggs.
 As time passes, these nymphs grow bigger and bigger and will shed their exoskeleton a few times until adulthood.
 Adult roaches are usually around ¼ to 4 inches long, with six legs for digging, climbing, and fitting into tiny holes.

-Since there are a lot of species that can be found all over the world, it would not be surprising for others to confuse roaches with other insects or bugs.
 Some people even wonder if roaches are different from cockroaches.
 Well, the answer is the two are the same insects; you can refer to them as one or the other.
-In fact, the term ‘roach’ is just the short version of the cockroach.
+The term ‘roach’ is just the short version of the cockroach.

 How to Identify Roaches?